RustCrypto/elliptic-curves/bp512/README.md

 ![Rust Version][rustc-image]
 [![Project Chat][chat-image]][chat-link]

+THIS CODE HAS NOT BEEN AUDITED OR REVIEWED.
+USE AT YOUR OWN RISK.

+## About

 Brainpool P-512 (`brainpoolP512r1` and `brainpoolP512t1`) elliptic curve
 types implemented in terms of traits from the [`elliptic-curve`] crate.